-We shall prove informally below that $W{\mathbf{k}} \leq \lceil (N-1)/2 \rceil$, yielding $W{\mathbf{k}} = \lceil (N-1)/2 \rceil$.
-A formal proof is based on an on-line RWA algorithm which uses $\lceil (N-1)/2 \rceil$ wavelengths and is given in the appendix.
+We shall first give an informal argument to show that $W{\mathbf{k}} \leq \lceil (N-1)/2 \rceil$.
+Afterwards, we shall present a formal proof based on an on-line RWA algorithm which uses $\lceil (N-1)/2 \rceil$ wavelengths.

-As in the ring RWA algorithm, the main idea of our RWA involves sharing of a directed wavelength by an adjacent session pair.
-In addition, we define a special kind of adjacent session pairs as described next.
-Two sessions form a mutual adjacent session pair if they have two common nodes, i.e. the source node of one session is the destination node of the other session and vice versa.
-For convenience, we refer to an adjacent session pair which is not mutually adjacent as a nonmutual adjacent session pair.
-While a nonmutual adjacent session pair can share a directed wavelength in only one ring direction, a mutual adjacent session pair can share a directed wavelength in either ring direction, as shown in figure 5.
-In particular, the nonmutual adjacent session pair (1,4) and (4,2)can share a directed wavelength in the counterclockwise ring direction, but not in the clockwise ring direction.
-On the other hand, the mutual adjacent session pair (2,4) and (4,2) can share a directed wavelength in either ring direction.
+As in the ring RWA algorithm, the main idea in this section involves sharing of a directed wavelength by an adjacent session pair.
+As a reminder, two sessions are said to be adjacent if the destination node of one session is the source node of the other.
+Two sessions are said to be mutually adjacent if the destination node of one session is the source node of the other and vice versa.
+For convenience, we shall call two sessions which are adjacent but not mutually adjacent a nonmutual adjacent session pair.
+While a nonmutual adjacent session pair can share a directed wavelength in only one ring direction, a mutual adjacent session pair can share a directed wavelength in either ring direction.